Does South Dakota Require Testing for Marijuana and Marijuana Products?

 - Financial influence

-- Other types of influence that may negatively affect their performances or diminish public confidence in their judgement, competence or operational integrity.
+- Other types of influence that may negatively affect their performances or diminish public confidence in their judgment, competence or operational integrity.

 - A signed disclosure by each of the owners, certifying that there are no conflicts of interest in the establishment.